-To comment the numerical results, we plot vorticity fields at given times, the mean flow (vorticity, velocity and pressure fields) and the evolution along time of global quantities such as the enstrophy Z, the drag $C_D$ and the root mean-square of the lift coefficient $C{Lrms}$ that reveals the regularity and steadiness of the flow.
+To comment the numerical results, we plot vorticity fields at given times, the mean flow (vorticity, velocity and pressure fields) and the evolution along time of global quantities such as the enstrophy Z, the drag C_D and the root mean-square of the lift coefficient C{Lrms} that reveals the regularity and steadiness of the flow.
 Let us note that up drag refers to the drag due to the front part of the body and down drag refers to the drag at the back.
 This permits to analyse more carefully the impact of the control.
 The numerical tests have been performed for the Reynolds number $Re_r = Re \times L = 30000$ based on the length of the Ahmed body to have a highly transitional flow that corresponds to the studies of the literature [22].
-Previous convergence studies have shown that the grid convergence is achieved for such Reynolds numbers on the used grids [11].
-The results were then validated, comparing to experimental studies [11].
+Previous convergence studies have shown that grid convergence is achieved for such Reynolds numbers on the grids utilised in this study for a circular cylinder [11].
+To confirm this assertion we give on table 1 the asymptotic values of the C{Lrms} and the mean values of the drag coefficient on three consecutive grids for the square back Ahmed body.
+In addition, the results were then validated, comparing to experimental studies [11].
 To have an accurate representation of the solutions we have taken up to 13 points in the porous layers.